-On this day a photo session which was to become a notorious part of The Beatles’ history took place: the infamous ‘butcher cover’ pictures were taken.
+On 25 March 1966 a photo session which was to become a notorious part of The Beatles’ history took place: the infamous ‘butcher cover’ pictures were taken.

 The session took place at a top floor studio on the second floor of 1 The Vale, Chelsea, London.
 The space was rented by Oluf Nissen, but the photographer was Robert Whitaker.